coronado212/financial_planner_api_5/README.md

 ## Usage

-You’ll use a Jupyter Notebook to create two financial analysis tools in order to present the following information at the next assembly, as requested by the Chief Technology Officer of the credit union!
+You’ll use a Jupyter Notebook to create two financial analysis tools in order to present the following information at the next assembly, as requested by the Chief Technology Officer of the Credit Union!

 A financial planner for emergencies: The members will be able to use this tool to visualize their current savings.
 The members can then determine if they have enough reserves for an emergency fund.